HesbonKyp/HesbonKyp/README.md

 ## What I'm working on

+* 🔐 My MSc dissertation — a cyber-physical threat model and certification-integrity architecture for a hydrogen-storage testing facility.
-- ✍️ Writing about software engineering, cybersecurity, and AI on [Substack](https://hesbonkyp.substack.com).
+* ✍️ Writing about software engineering, cybersecurity, and AI on [Substack](https://hesbonkyp.substack.com/).
-- - **Available for full-time roles** as a Full-Stack / Software Engineer.
+* 💼 Available for full-time Full-Stack / Software Engineer roles.

 ## Get in touch